+- A. Once the ball has been touched by any player beyond the A or K scrimmage line.

+- B. After a change of team possession.

-- 3. During the offensive team's possession there may not be 2 consecutive forward pass completions from a male passer to a male receiver.
-If a male passer completes a forward pass to a male receiver, the next play will be closed.
-During a closed play, the next forward pass completion must involve either a female passer or a female receiver for positive yards.
-If a female is involved as the passer and/or receiver during a completed legal forward pass for positive yardage, the next play will be open.
-A running play or any other play where a forward completed pass is not involved will not open the next play.
-The spot where the ball becomes dead must be beyond the offensive team's scrimmage line.
-This rule also applies to the try-for-point.
-Penalty: Illegal Forward Pass, 5 yards from the spot where the second consecutive male to male completed forward pass is released, and a loss of down.
-Any penalty, whether accepted or declined, shall have no effect on whether the play from scrimmage is "open" or "closed". - 4.
-Male ball carriers are prohibited from advancing the ball across the offensive line of scrimmage prior to the ball being beyond the offensive team's scrimmage line (this rule does not apply after a change of possession).
-Penalty: Illegal Procedure, 5 yards from the previous spot. - 5.
-If a female throws a forward pass to a male receiver behind the offensive team's scrimmage line and he runs beyond the scrimmage line, it is an illegal forward pass. - 6.
-A regular, intermediate, junior or youth size football may be used.
-The offensive team is responsible for getting the desired ball in play. - 7.
-The offensive team must have (5) players on the line of scrimmage, including the snapper.
-If a player is in motion, they are not considered to be on the line of scrimmage. - 8.
-During a punt, the offense must have five (5) players on the line of scrimmage.
+- C. After a legal forward pass.

+Penalty: Illegal Advancement, 5 yards from the previous spot.

+- A regular, intermediate, junior or youth size football may be used.
+The offensive team is responsible for getting the desired ball in play. - The offensive team must have (5) players on the line of scrimmage, including the snapper.
+If a player is in motion, they are not considered to be on the line of scrimmage. - During a punt, the offense must have five (5) players on the line of scrimmage.
 Players can not advance beyond the scrimmage line until the ball is kicked.
-Males may advance the ball on a punt. - 9.
+Males may advance the ball on a punt.
 If a female player scores a touchdown, the point value is nine.
+If a female player throws a legal forward pass and the - If a female player scores a touchdown, the point value is nine.
 If a female player throws a legal forward pass and the end result of the play is a touchdown for that team, the point value is nine.
-All other touchdowns will be worth six points. - 10.
-If at, or following, the two (2) minute warning in the 2nd half one team is ahead by 25 or more points, they will be declared the winner and the contest will end.
+All other touchdowns will be worth six points. - If at, or following, the two (2) minute warning in the 2nd half one team is ahead by 25 or more points, they will be declared the winner and the contest will end.